American game show winnings records

 Pat Sajak, former host of Wheel of Fortune (middle) along with two United States Armed Forces contestants (left and right) during Armed Services Week, airing on the week of April 3, 2006.

 A game show is a type of radio, television, or streaming program (Note: As it relates to this article, a streaming platform is defined as an American subscription streaming media service owned by a major corporation.
-Therefore, any money won on game shows streaming on Netflix, HBO Max, Disney+/Hulu, Amazon Prime, Paramount+, Peacock and Apple TV qualify as a game show.
+Therefore, any money won on game shows streaming exclusively on Netflix, HBO Max, Disney+/Hulu, Amazon Prime, Paramount+, Peacock and Apple TV qualify as a game show.
 Any money won on social media sites (YouTube, Instagram, Facebook, Twitter, etc.) qualify as reality content, not game shows, and are not to be included on this page.) in which contestants, television personalities or celebrities, sometimes as part of a team, play a game which involves answering trivia questions or solving puzzles, usually for prizes.
 In a game show, prizes can typically be won in a single match (in some cases, particularly in the ones that offer record-setting prizes, contestants can play multiple matches and accumulate a larger total), though the exact definition of a game show in the modern era is more broad compared to when game shows began in the early 20th century.
 Jeopardy! is a game show where contestants can continue to play on the show for an unlimited amount of time (as long as they keep winning) and Jeopardy! is, to date, the only trivia-based game show that allows contestants to make unlimited consecutive appearances.
 Game shows are usually distinguishable from reality television competition shows, in which the competition consumes an entire season of episodes, though some athletic-based shows are exceptions to this rule (see below for more information).